sal55/langs/pcl/readme.md

 * DLL binary, another variation
 * C source code.
 This is highly experimental, and has been tried on smallish programs just to show that it can work.
 (Also, to give extra input to the PCL design which has been tweaked)

-No other targets are in the pipeline (next could be x64 on Linux, and possibly ARM64 at some future point).
+No other targets are in the pipeline (possibilities would have been x64 on Linux, and maybe ARM64 at some future point).
 Outputs which were briefly considered:

 * Binary PCL files
 * PCL interpreter (every such project seems to have one of these).
 I like to do these properly and with performance in mind, but it would take too much effort.
-Maybe, if was done in-hand with a debugger.
-* Run in-memory.
-Fixing up native code to run immediately instead of creating an EXE file.
-However, writing an EXE then invoking the executable is two lines of code, so little benefit.
+* Run in-memory: fixing up native code to run immediately instead of creating an EXE file.
+However, writing an EXE then invoking the executable is two lines of code, so of little benefit.
 * OBJ format, sometimes of use to combine my code with other languages'.
 This can actually be added, but it would need my AA assembler.

 ### Size of the PC.EXE